 However, WP Super Cache gets around this problem, allowing HTML files to be generated and served without ever invoking a single line of PHP.
 Using WP Super Cache allows your server to serve cached HTML pages at the same speed it serves regular graphic files.
 Consider WP Super Cache if your site is struggling to cope with its daily number of visitors, or if it appears on Digg.com, Slashdot.org or any other popular site.

 Varnish Cache works in concert with W3 Total Cache to store pre-built pages in memory and serve them quickly without requiring execution of the Apache, PHP, WordPress stack.
-This guide provides step by step instructions for configuring Varnish with WordPress.

 You may notice the effects of high traffic more if your blog has a high number of code and design elements.